-OIC believes that the three approaches discussed in the paper are not necessarily the only possible options, and that in the continuance of the project research and studies other alternatives should be considered and evaluated.
+OIC agrees with EFRAG in saying that the three approaches discussed in the paper are not necessarily the only possible options, and that in the continuance of the project research and studies other alternatives should be considered and evaluated.
 For example, the loss absorbing approach proposed by the Pro-active Accounting Activities in Europe (PAAinE) of EFRAG could be one of these.
 Although certain peculiarities of this approach gives arise to some conceptual perplexities (and, consequently, noting in it both advantages and disadvantages) we believe that an in-depth study of existing alternatives should not exclude aprioristically other different possibilities.